Gnardisitor/N-Body-Simulation/README.md

 N-Body Simulation

-This script allows the user to simulate any section of the solar system.

-There are three different variants of the programs:
-1. Using the Euler method
-2. Using the Verlet (Leapfrog) method
-3. Using the Runge-Kutta Fourth Order (RK4) method
+This new version of the program uses Runge-Kutta Fourth Order method in order to compute the positions of the planets in the solar system for a specified amount of time.

 This script requires that numpy, tqdm, matplotlib, astroquery.jplhorizons and any of their depencies be installed in the python runtime.